dirigible-io/dirigible-io.github.io/help/ide.md

 ### Editors

-[Monaco](https://microsoft.github.io/monaco-editor/) is the editor integrated into the Eclipse Dirigible IDE.
+[Monaco](https://microsoft.github.io/monaco-editor/) is the editor integrated into the Eclipse Dirigible Web IDE.

 ### Modelers